QuentinRa/blog.quentinra.dev/tools-and-frameworks/vcs/ci/index.md

 * ...
 </div><div>

-**Continuous development** (CD) 🚚 further extend it with the continuous deployment of artifacts.
+**Continuous development** (CD) 🚚 further extends it with the continuous deployment of artifacts.
 Common tasks are:

 * **Monitoring** 📝: generate and alert about metrics such as tests failed, code analysis failed, code quality not met...
 * **Documentation** 📚: deploy generated documentation website
 * **Release** 🌍: deploy a release build
 * ...

-All tasks may be executed on-demand or on specific events.
+All tasks may be executed on-demand or at specific events.
 </div></div>

 <hr class="sep-both">